 Selling and marketing expenses consist primarily of salaries and related expenses for personnel engaged in sales, marketing and customer support functions and costs associated with marketing activities and shipping.
-Selling expense in 2018 was \$95.2 million, representing 41.4% of total sales revenue of 2018, which is a 1.7% increase compared to 2017.
+Selling expense increased 51.4% from \$91.5 million in 2019 to \$138.6 million in 2020, which accounted for 27.1% of total sales revenue of 2020.